10 Tasks Boxes, on a Budget, for Your Special Education Students!

-First tip from myself, a fellow Moderate to Severe teacher is to not worry about teaching content the first week back.
+Task boxes are the perfect way to ease your students back into a routine after a long (or short) break from school!
 My students need time to readjust back into their routine and behavior management.
-This does not mean to just allow free time and choice time all day long.
+This does not mean just allowing free time and choice time all day long.
 That will only get you further away from your goal!
 In comes TASK BOXES!
-These should already be a staple in your classroom and continuing on with your students routine (centers, whole group, etc) using task boxes in place of academic content will remind your students of the classroom routine and structure without stressing them out with tasks that are new and difficult for them!
+These should already be a staple in your classroom and continuing on with your student’s routine (centers, whole group, etc) using task boxes in place of academic content will remind your students of the classroom routine and structure without stressing them out with tasks that are new and difficult for them!

 I like to change up task boxes every year or so, however, my current batch of kids have been with me for the past 2.5 years.
 In order to avoid a room full of bored kids I took some time over my winter break to assemble some new task boxes, all from…… wait for it…..
 THE DOLLAR TREE!
-Everything I bought was under 25$ Now that is what I call a successful shopping trip!
-So here is how I set up my new task boxes in a couple hours and 3 easy steps!
+Everything I bought was under 25$ So here is how I set up my new task boxes in a couple of hours and 3 easy steps!

 These bins are simply disposable cooking trays that were 3 for 1.00.
 I just write the task on it and the students match it to their schedule.
 More about that in the next tip though 🙂

 I love these bins because they are large enough to store many materials and they are super lightweight.
 Plus if they get damaged or ruined it’s not a big dent in your pocket!